 One of the primary causes of carpal tunnel syndrome is poor posture and repetitive activities such as typing at a computer in the wrong position for many hours a day.
 The direct pressure on the wrist from the desk along with the repetitive movement of the fingers can lead to a tightening of the carpal tunnel ligaments.

 Those at risk of developing carpal tunnel often have neck or shoulder problems on that side that lead to altered posture and movement of the arm.
 Since the median nerve exits from the neck and passes through the shoulder all the way down to your fingers, carpal tunnel is affected by the flexibility of the nerve higher up.
 Our innovative care strategies at Marketplace Wellness will help you find quick relief.

 Physical therapy is one of the first lines of defense in treating carpal tunnel syndrome.
 It is non-invasive and effective in eliminating symptoms and stopping them from returning.

 Our physical therapy treatments focus on improving the mobility of the wrist and spacing of the carpal tunnel so the pressure is relieved on the median nerve.
 Hands on treatments mobilize tight joints and stretch tight ligaments.
 Ultrasound and other modalities can reduce deep swelling relieving pressure on the nerve.
 Finally, strengthening and range of motion exercises can support the wrist and maintain good posture, helping the normal function of the median nerve.
 Our trained physical therapists are dedicated toward helping you achieve a pain-free life.

 We also focus on long-term results by training you on specific exercises to perform at home and work.
-Additionally, we train you on proper postural technique to prevent future reoccurrences.
+Additionally, we train you on proper postural techniques to prevent future reoccurrences.
 Request an evaluation from Marketplace Physical Therapy & Wellness Center today to discover how we can effectively treat your carpal tunnel syndrome.